OGGM/partitioning/README.rst

 Usage
 -----
-The required input data is a glacier outline, obtained from `Randolph Glacier Inventory`_ and a digital elevation model (DEM) with a resolution of 40 m.
+The required input data is a single glacier outline and a digital elevation model (DEM) with a resolution of 40 m.
+Note, that `OGGM`_ prepares a map and a DEM for each glacier using a valid `RGI`_ file.

 You can run the algorithm with the following lines:

 .. code-block:: python